nuzcraft/fps_boss_crafting/README.md

 It's kinda too early to start development...but I'm going to try to get somethign basic up and running so I can futz with classes/structures/etc.

 I'm going to start with the FPS controller from Garbaj that I used for Mildly Haunted.

+Welp...some stuff happened and I need to stay up pretty much all night.
+Going to see what I can learn about 2D/3D FPS shenanigans.
+That will get me out of complex 3d modeling for a bit.

+Miziziziz is amazing - https://www.youtube.com/watch?v=LbyyjmOji0M&t - will be combining this with Garbaj's FPS controller

+Ha, after watching the Miziziziz video, I will be starting with their controller instead of Garbaj's.
+Nothing wrong with Garbaj's controller, but the limitation on jumping and camera movement are going to make it easier to design the rest of the game in a month.